For immediate release:

 The Trustees of the Hall have interpreted the Constitution to mean that the person has performed significant service over many years to enhance the well-being of Amateur Radio.

 Radio Amateurs of Canada and the Board of Trustees of CARHOF sincerely congratulate Ed Frazer, VE7EF, on his appointment to the Hall of Fame.
-He will be formally inducted into the Canadian Amateur Radio Hall of Fame at an event in the near future.

 A detailed account of his achievements will be presented in an upcoming edition of The Canadian Amateur magazine.